prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 }
 ```

-You should keep values for the privacy policies simple as we're just looking to set macro substitution.

-If you *DON'T* have a user syncer, edit the file `usersync/usersyncers/syncer_test.go` to exclude your bid adapter from user sync unit tests:
+If you *DON'T* have a user syncer, edit the file `usersync/usersyncers/syncer_test.go` to exclude your bid adapter from user sync tests:

 ```go
 adaptersWithoutSyncers := map[openrtb_ext.BidderName]bool{